ctmm-initiative/ctmmMoveApp_akdepop/README.md

 Github repository: https://github.com/ctmm-initiative/ctmmMoveApp_akdepop

 ## Description
-Calculate mean home-range size and the population home-range of several animals.
+Calculate mean home-range size, the joint home-range of the sample of tracked animals (=distribution of samples) and the population home range.

 ## Documentation
 The app starts with a calculated autocorrelated kernel density estimates for several animals and then calculates a population mean home-range size, the joint home-range of the sample and the population home-range.